saagie/template_cicd/README.md

 ## Configuration

+If you want to use the CI for your own jobs, make sure that the respect of the following file organisation.
 In this repository, we have 2 directories:
 - `code`:
   - each directories inside `code` is a job in Saagie